He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 In addition, he may also think he can manipulate you into liking him.
 He might even believe he can make you dependent on him if he persists long enough.

-He could be pushing you away because he has solid and uncontrollable feelings for you.
+He could be pushing you away because he has strong, uncontrollable feelings for you.
 He might not understand why he’s so drawn to you and may be frustrated by his inability to make it go away.
 This is especially likely if he’s never experienced this kind of attraction before.

 He could also be trying to move past his feelings for you by pushing them onto you in a way he believes he can control.